cecileung1208/API-What-s-the-Weather-Like/README.md

   <img src="https://github.com/cecileung1208/Global-Weather-Analysis/blob/master/Output%20Files/Southern_Hemisphere_MaxTemp.png" width="300">
 </p>

-**2. Latitude vs Humidity and Latitude vs Cloudiness**
+**2. Latitude vs Humidity**

-The correlation is almost zero but one noticeable trend is that almost 80% of the cities have humidity of 60% or more.
+The correlation is almost zero but one noticeable trend is that almost 80% of the cities have a humidity of greater than 60%

 <p float="left">
   <img src="https://github.com/cecileung1208/Global-Weather-Analysis/blob/master/Output%20Files/Latitude_Humidity.png" width="300">